obsidiansystems/ledger-app-tezos/README.md

 one can be specified, `00000000` is given as an example as that will allow all positive block levels to follow.

-## The General App
+## The Transaction App

-It is our eventual intention to modify the general app so that it does not support baking, and therefore to have two complementary apps for different use cases -- which could be on paired ledgers and therefore use the same key, or which could also be used in different scenarios for different accounts.
+This app and the baking app constitute complementary apps for different use cases -- which could be on paired ledgers and therefore use the same key, or which could also be used in different scenarios for different accounts.

-The general app currently does support baking, but differently.
-Baking is authorized on a particular key whenever the first block is baked on that key, and a prompt is given.
-This is designed for testing purposes and is not recommended for serious bakers; serious bakers should use the baking app.
+Baking (determined by magic number) is rejected by this app.

 The "provide address" command on the general app shows the address the first time the command is run for any given session.
 Subsequently, it provides the